Our holistic doctors and good naturopaths are serious about doing our best to prevent and treat dementia on the Sunshine Coast!

 supplementation.
 Unfortunately, the specific test for iodine deficiency is not always accurate, and is expensive and messy.
 Yet Iodine deficiency is extremely common.
 So it is prudent to just take 2 drops of iodine a day.
 Our kidneys take care of any excess.

 – Good naturopaths assess zinc and copper status.

 We can do a simple, no charge zinc taste test that good naturopaths have successfully used for the last 30 years.
-This is important, as people on the Sunshine Coast are commonly deficient in zinc, and toxic from too much copper.
+This is important, as some people on the Sunshine Coast are deficient in zinc, and can be toxic from too much copper.
 Of note is that both of these issues seriously affect our mental health.

 – Exercise is very helpful in preventing dementia